microsoft/vscode-docs/docs/getstarted/settings.md

 ![Editing the CSS-specific user-scoped diffEditor.codeLens setting in the Settings editor](images/settings/settings-css-example.png)

->**Note:** If you enter more than one language filter in the search widget, the current behaviour is that only the first language filter will be used.
+>**Note:** If you enter more than one language filter in the search widget, the current behavior is that only the first language filter will be used.

 Another way to customize your editor by language is by running the global command **Preferences: Configure Language Specific Settings** (command ID: `workbench.action.configureLanguageBasedSettings`) from the **Command Palette** (`kb(workbench.action.showCommands)`) which opens the language picker.
 Select the language you want.
 Then, the Settings editor opens with a language filter for the selected language, which allows you to modify language-specific settings for that language.
 Though, if you have the `workbench.settings.editor` setting set to `json`, then the `settings.json` file opens with a new language entry where you can add applicable settings.